kushalkolar/nvjpeg-streamer/README.md

 # nvjpeg-streamer
 An attempt at live lossy encoding of raw imaging data for streaming calcium imaging data

+**UPDATE: DO NOT USE.
+BOKEH IS GARBAGE FOR THIS PURPOSE.**

+pygfx seeems promissing for this purpose!
+It also uses jpeg compression for improve performance so I was on the right trail

 # Installation

 ```commandline